How to Start an S Corp in Florida

 Keep Your Florida S Corp Compliant

-After starting your Florida business and electing the S corp taxation designation, you must be sure to obey Florida state and local laws to keep your business compliant and in good standing.
-Florida businesses must file an annual report each year and pay state-specific taxes.
+After starting your Florida business and electing the S corp tax designation, you must obey Florida state and local laws to keep it in good standing.
+All Florida businesses must file an annual report each year and pay state-specific taxes.

 Florida S Corp Annual Report

-All Florida LLCs that are taxed as S corporations must file an annual report with the Florida Division of Corporations.
-These reports ensure that the state has updated information on your business.
-Even if nothing changes from one year to the next, you are still required to file an annual report for your S corp.
+All Florida LLCs taxed as S corps must file an annual report with the Florida Division of Corporations.
+These reports ensure the state has updated information about your business.
+Even if nothing changes from one year to the next, you must still file an annual report for your S corp.

 Florida S Corp Taxes